mdrennan91/typescript-note-app/README.md

 # Future Work

-- add ability to delete or edit notes
+- Add the ability to delete or edit notes
-- save notes to a file instead of just memory
+- Save notes to a file instead of just memory
-- improve formatting in the terminal
+- Improve formatting in the terminal